rcereceda/metro_example/README.md

 ].freeze
 ```

-If you want to get the shortest route between two stations, it is necessary to have an instance of the Train class indicating the origin and destination station (the color is optional):
+If you want to get the shortest route between two stations, it's necessary to have an instance of the Train class indicating the origin and destination station (the color is optional):

 ```
 train = Train.new('A', 'F', 'green')

 ```

-In order to get the shortest route, you can test with the **shortest_path** method:
+In order to get the shortest path, you can test with the **shortest_path** method:

 ```
 train.shortest_path